 Leeds 110 R.F.A.
-80 Leeds 94 Old Whitgiftians 98 Leeds 98 Bank of England 44 UAU Cyclocross Championship BIKE BOYS WIN Brilliant riding by the University Cycling club produced both the winning team and the overall champion in the UAU Cyclocross Championship at Newcastle Close University's House Sports Centre last Saturday, writes Chris Elliott.
+80 Leeds 94 Old Whitgiftians 98 Leeds 98 Bank of England 44 UAU Cyclocross Championship E BOYS WI Brilliant riding by the University Cycling club produced both the winning team and the overall champion in the UAU Cyclocross Championship at Newcastle University's Close House Sports Centre last Saturday, writes Chris Elliott.
 This was the second successive UAU championship the club have won this session, and after this performance it looks like being far from their last.
 Competing against teams from four other Universities, Leeds sported a strong fourman side to tackle the stiff two and a quarter mile, six lap circuit.
-Williams, last year's champion and a former schoolboy and junior National Williams UAU champion for second year running Cyclocross champion; Jowett, winner of the UAU hillclimb championship in November; Jones, the club's top time trialist and runner up in the UAU 100 mile event last year; and Cooper, an experienced cross country runner.
-Jones kicked off to an explosive start, and after climbing the 1 in 5 hill together with Williams, he pulled away well clear of the rest of the field.
+Williams, last year's champion and a former schoolboy and junior National Williams UAU champion second year running Cyclocross champion; Jowett, winner of the UAU hillclimb winner of the UAU hillclimb championship in November; Jones, the club's top time trialist and runner up in the UAU 100 mile event last year; and Cooper, an experi-enced cross country runner. lones kicked off to an ex-Jones kicked off to an explosive start, and after climbing the 1 in 5 hill together with Williams, he pulled away well clear of the rest of the field.
 Unfortunately he was dogged by mechanical failures on his machine and was forced to fall back.
-Williams then took up the lead, using his experience of cyclocross racing to establish a virtually unassailable position.
+Williams then took up the lead, using his experience of cycloross racing experience of cyclocross racing to establish a virtually un-assailable position.
 Jowett, riding Williams' spare cycle, was his only serious challenger, at one point closing the gap to about 15 seconds.
 Leeds other rider, Cooper, came an excellent fourth, two minutes behind Liverpool's Rowe.
-The timings were: First, Williams (Leeds) 1 hour 7 minutes; second, Jowett (Leeds) 1 hour 8 minutes; third, Rowe (Liverpool) 1 hour 10 minutes.
+The timings were: First, Williams (Leeds) 1 hour 7 minutes; second, Jowett (Leeds) 1 hour 8 minutes; third, Rowe (Liverpool) 1 third, Rowe (I hour 10 minutes.
 New squash courts Plans were announced last week for new squash courts just off the University campus.
-The courts, which are expected to be open by the autumn, are to be built at the Mount Hotel, Clarendon

-LEEDS 2 ...
+The courts, which are expected to be open by the autumn, are to be built at the Mount Hotel, Clarendon Road, Woodhouse.
+VEN LEEDS 2 ...
 DURHAM 1 The University Men's Hockey XI gained revenge for their recent defeat at the hands of Durham, by beating them 2-1 at Weetwood last week.
 The Durham defence came under considerable pressure right from the start, and it was just 10 minutes into the game when they won their first short corner.
 Davies picked up the ball for Leeds and hammered it firmly past the Durham 'keeper.
 The Leeds attack was fuelled constantly by the confident play of the midfield, in particular Cox and Rogers, but they were unable to add to the score until the second half.
-Cyclocross champion Another short corner for the University found Davies once again, but his shot was deflected.
-Hughes, charging in to back him up, had no trouble in putting away Leeds' second.
+The Durham defence came Pete William Another short corner for the University found Davies once again, but his shot was deflected.
+Hughes, charging in to back him up, had no trouble in putting away Leeds'